paulczar/omnibus-logstash/README.md

 individual init scripts found in `/opt/logstash/service`

-Logstash will by default `/opt/logstash/etc/logstash.d/` do
+Logstash will by default via `/opt/logstash/etc/logstash.d/` do

 * read local syslog files,
 * listen to TCP:514 for syslog messages,